mongodb/specifications/source/gridfs/gridfs-spec.rst

   implementations of GridFS will not allow this, but must be prepared to handle existing files collection documents that might have additional fields.

+  Note: drivers SHOULD store length as Int64 and chunkSize as Int32 when creating new GridFS files.
+However, drivers MUST be able to handle existing GridFS files where the length and chunkSize fields might have been stored using a different numeric data type.

 Orphaned chunk
   A document in the chunks collections for which the “files_id” does not match any “_id” in the files collection.
 Orphaned